libremfg/rhize-docs/content/use-cases/genealogy.md

 - In a summary report, providing a brief list of the material and all impacted upstream or downstream lots.
 - As an interactive list, which you can expand to view a lot's associated quantities, job order, personnel and so on.
 - As the input for a secondary query
-- In a graphical presentation
+- In a display using some data visualization library
-- In any combination of the preceding

 For a visual example, the interactive chart in the introduction takes the data from the preceding reverse-genealogy query, transforms it with a [JSONata expression]({{< relref "/how-to/bpmn/use-jsonata" >}}), and visualizes the relationship using